 Pour over some chicken stock — I highly recommend using homemade chicken stock for this but if you don’t have any, then use any good-tasting low-sodium chicken stock — and bring this all up to a boil over medium heat.
 Once boiling, cover the pot and transfer it to a 160°C/320°F oven and cook for about 2 hours, or until the lamb is impeccably tender and a knife can be inserted with little resistance.

 Remove the pot from the oven and bring it back to the stovetop.
 Uncover and bring to a simmer over low heat.

-Remove the tarragon bundle and stir in some green tkemali sauce (this can be purchased online here and is absolutely essential to the flavour of this chakapuli recipe).
+Remove the tarragon bundle and stir in some green tkemali sauce (this can be purchased online here or you can use my tkemali recipe to make it at home.
+Don’t leave it out, it’s absolutely essential to the flavour of this chakapuli recipe).
 Allow to simmer for about thirty minutes, until the sauce had reduced and thickened slightly.